JohnTarvis/capstone-1/readme.md

 - the sql alchemy database saves commonly searched for phrases and provides a quicker response time when a user searches for a phrase that was previously queried

+- This was made with Python3, Flask and Javascript -